RushEric/Final-Project/readme.md

 # Store

+The video explanation for this project can be found [here](https://youtu.be/tOVO1LysG5g).

 - Create a store.
 The store sells shirts, pants, and suits (each their own class).

 - Have a way to keep track of inventory and orders.